 * Soaring U.S. output undermines OPEC's efforts to tighten market

-* U.S. production fast approaching 10 million barrels per day (Updates with comment, prices)
+* U.S. production fast approaching 10 million barrels per day (Adds OPEC meeting schedule, updates prices)

-SINGAPORE, Nov 30 (Reuters) - Oil prices edged up on Thursday, ahead of an OPEC meeting in Vienna at which producers are expected to extend a supply-cut deal that came into effect in January with the goal of tightening supplies and propping up prices.
+SINGAPORE, Nov 30 (Reuters) - Oil markets were cautious on Thursday ahead of an OPEC meeting in Vienna, with producers set to debate an extension of the supply-cut agreement that came into effect in January with the goal of tightening supplies and propping up prices.

 The Organization of the Petroleum Exporting Countries (OPEC) will be meeting at its headquarters in the Austrian capital, along with ministers from other oil producing countries, most importantly Russia.

-OPEC is scheduled to hold an open session, including media, at 10 a.m.
-(0900 GMT) in Vienna on Thursday, before going into a closed session at noon, according to a tentative programme on OPEC's website.
+OPEC is scheduled to hold an open session, including media, at 10 a.m. in Vienna on Thursday (0900 GMT), before going into a closed session at noon, according to a tentative program on OPEC's website.
 Non-OPEC ministers are set to join at 3 p.m., followed by a joint press conference after the meeting.

-Brent crude oil futures for February, the international benchmark for oil prices, were at $62.73 a barrel at 0746 GMT, up 20 cents, or 0.3 percent, from their last close.
-The front-month January contract expires today.
+Spot Brent crude oil futures, the international benchmark for oil prices, were at $62.74 a barrel at 0428 GMT, up 21 cents from their last close.

 While there has not been an official statement, OPEC and Russia seem ready to prolong their oil supply cuts until the end of 2018.
 The cuts were put in place last January and are set to expire next March.